-The forecast remaining cost contingency on July 31, 2023, was \$50.6 million, a further decline from the \$57.4 million balance on June 30, 2023.
+The forecast remaining cost contingency on July 31, 2023, was \$49.7 million, a further decline from the \$57.4 million balance on June 30, 2023.
 The contingency drawdown associated with the BBII contract continues at a modest pace.
+The PCEP team continues to be confident that there will be a positive contingency balance at the completion of the PCEP.